vircadia/vircadia-docs-sphinx/docs/source/create/entities/avatar-scaling-tutorial.md

 + shrinks or increases the size of an avatar.
 + defines what happens when a user clicks on or triggers the entity.

-In this tutorial, we've used [shrink-avatar.js](https://hifi-scripting-101.glitch.me/entity-client-script-shrink-avatar.js), an avatar scaling script used to shrink an avatar down to a tiny size.
+(TODO: Migrate the shrink-avatar.js script to projectathena.io) In this tutorial, we've used [shrink-avatar.js](https://hifi-scripting-101.glitch.me/entity-client-script-shrink-avatar.js), an avatar scaling script used to shrink an avatar down to a tiny size.
 You can use this script, modify it, or [write your own](../../script/write-scripts.html) to suit your needs.

-The shrink-avatar.js uses Project Athena's [JavaScript API](https://apidocs.highfidelity.com) to determine when a user clicks with the mouse or triggers the entity with their hand controllers.
+The shrink-avatar.js uses Project Athena's [JavaScript API](https://apidocs.projectathena.dev/) to determine when a user clicks with the mouse or triggers the entity with their hand controllers.
 It then scales the avatar to one-tenth its original size.

 ## Create an Entity to Use as a Button